 Aboriginal Dancers at sunset ceremony

-A brief history of Council's on-going relationship with our First Nations people
+A brief history of Council's on-going relationship with First Nations people

 From around 65,000 years ago